A World Leading Thinker in Sustainable Design

-Michael Pawlyn is an architect and innovator who takes cues from nature to make new, sustainable architectural environments.
-He established, and remains director of, the architecture firm Exploration to focus on environmentally sustainable projects that take their inspiration from nature.
+Michael Pawlyn is an architect and innovator who takes cues from nature to make new, sustainable environments.
+He established the architectural firm Exploration to focus on environmentally sustainable projects that are inspired by nature.

 We’re here to help.